Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 For freedom and flexibility when arriving at Aberdeen Airport, you can’t beat hiring a car for your airport transfer.
 Aberdeen Airport has five major car hire operators serving the terminal, offering a wide selection of vehicles and car hire packages.

 To hire a car, you will need to make sure you have your driving licence and documents with you.
 Car hire operators at Aberdeen include:

 You can expect a taxi to Aberdeen city centre to take around 25 minutes from the airport, costing between £15-£20.
-Taxis are also available to the train station at Dyce for onward travel, which costs about £8.
+Taxis are also available at the train station at Dyce for onward travel, which costs about £8.

 Aberdeen Airport Overview

-Aberdeen Airport has one commercial flight terminal building and has been established since 1934.
+Aberdeen Airport has one commercial flight terminal building and has been established in 1934.
 It was originally known as Dyce Airport.
 During the second world war, it operated as an RAF base, but the discovery of North Sea Oil in the late 60s has seen the expansion of the airport into the busy passenger hub of today.

 The airport operates four dedicated helicopter terminals for flights to North Sea oil rigs as well as commercial passenger flights to destinations throughout the UK and Europe.
 With twenty airlines flying from Aberdeen, the terminal hosts over three million passengers a year, and is a base for Flybe, Eastern Airways and BMI Regional.

 Taking a flight with young children in tow can often require a little more planning than travelling solo.
 As well as keeping them entertained within the confined space of your flight, there’s also time in the airport terminal to think about.

 Aberdeen airport is family-friendly.
 As part of the new terminal expansion programme, plans are underway for a new play area for small children, so they can let off steam before you board your flight.

 Throughout the terminal, most bars and restaurants cater for children, with high chairs and children’s menus available.